JohnLeFeng/AI-Campus/README.md

 Campus AI require Python and Git.
 To get started, please following below contents.

-Please skip Steps 1 and 2 if you already installed Python3 and Git on Windows.
+Please skip Steps 1, 2 and 3 if you already installed Python3 Git and VSCode on Windows.

 ### 1. Install Python, Git and VSCode